 Lesson 3: Don’t use Booking.com (now on my banned list)

 Not sure I can blame the Grinch or the travel gods, but I am hoping for your empathy.
 Actually, I thought it might provide some useful lessons to help you avoid similar mistakes and challenges.
-My daughter now has 103 F fever, so we may be staying home after all this.
-Hope you had better luck getting away during this holiday season.
+Hope you had better luck getting away during the holiday season.